flarum/docs/docs/contributing.md

 ## What to Work On

-Check out the [Roadmap](https://flarum.org/roadmap/) and [Milestones](https://github.com/flarum/core/milestones) for an overview of what needs to be done.
+Check out our upcoming [Milestones](https://github.com/flarum/core/milestones) for an overview of what needs to be done.
 See the [Good first issue](https://github.com/flarum/core/labels/Good%20first%20issue) label for a list of issues that should be relatively easy to get started with.

 If you're planning to go ahead and work on something, please comment on the relevant issue or create a new one first.
 This way we can ensure that your precious work is not in vain.